Englewood, Chicago: Education

 Englewood is host to numerous publicly-operated educational institutions.
 Primary and secondary schools are operated by Chicago Public Schools, while the community has post-secondary educational needs met at the Kennedy–King College, which was relocated to Englewood in 2005 as part of revitalization efforts in the neighborhood.
 A public high school, Englewood STEM High School, was opened in September 2019 to serve students in the surrounding area.

 Politics

-The Englewood community area has supported the Democratic Party in the past two presidential elections by overwhelming margins.
-In the 2016 presidential election, the Englewood cast 8,646 votes for Hillary Clinton and cast 141 votes for Donald Trump (97.11% to 1.58%).
+The Englewood community area has supported the Democratic Party in recent presidential elections by overwhelming margins.
+In the 2016 presidential election, Englewood cast 8,646 votes for Hillary Clinton and cast 141 votes for Donald Trump (97.11% to 1.58%).
 In the 2012 presidential election, Englewood cast 12,344 votes for Barack Obama and cast 45 votes for Mitt Romney (99.53% to 0.36%).

 Popular culture

 In 2018, Australian film director George Gittoes made a documentary about Englewood.
 The 2019 TV show South Side takes place in the area of Englewood.

+Other Places

+Englewood, Florida is named after Englewood, Chicago.